Unit 11.4A · Term 4

 Over-commenting

 Comments that restate the code add clutter, not clarity. count = count + 1; // add 1 to count is pointless.
-Explain why instead.
+Explain why instead: // Move to next student record.

 Tasks